RIOT-OS/riot-course/slides/tutorial-summit-security/summit-tutorial.md

 ## Exercise: Secure Communication using DTLS over IPv6 and 6LoWPAN

+- DTLS (Datagram Transport Layer Security) is a protocol standardized by the Internet Engineering Task Force (IETF) which secures communications over UDP.

+- DTLS guarantees the integrity, authenticity and confidentiality of the data flowing through the secure channel it establishes from A to B, over UDP.

-Follow the instructions in the notebook **riot/security/dtls/dtls.ipynb**
+- Follow the instructions in the notebook **riot/security/dtls/dtls.ipynb**

 ---